 Fifteen minutes later another friend rings me.
 Michelle lives near my mom.
 She also knows about the fire in Escalos, and she wants to know if I’m safe.
 While we are talking the line goes dead.
-I try to ring her back and walk outside because to get a better signal.
-That’s when I see the woods at the back of the house are on fire.
+I try to ring her back and walk outside to get a better signal.
+That’s when I see that the woods at the back of the house are on fire.
 I run to the car.
 Come!
 Come on, guys!
-I have to go get Harry and Texugo and lift them into the car, and Luna hides underneath the car, so I have to get on my knees to lure her to me and get her in the car.
+I have to go and get Harry and Texugo and lift them into the car.
+Luna hides underneath the car, so I have to get on my knees to lure her.

 So I drive the other way, into the village.
 There are flames lining the road and behind the houses, and the further you go into the village, the further you go into the forest.
 At a small crossing, which is the widest part of the village, I see two men.
 How do I get out of here, I ask them.
 They say I have to go to Vila Facaia, because Salaborda Velha is burning as well.
 What are you doing here, I ask them.
 Get in!
 I don’t have to say it twice.

 And then I drive back past my mom’s house into the sea of fire.
 It is hard to describe this, also because it is hard for me to think back to that moment.

 The forest on either side of the road is burning.
 I cannot see where I’m going because of the thick smoke.
 All I can see are orange flames and burning leaves – or whatever it is – that are blowing across the road and around the car.
 I tell the man next to me to close the window.
 The road is curvy.
 The car hits the gully, I can see the ground burning.
 We almost topple over, but then the car bounces back on its four wheels.
 Only to hit the right side of the road, and the car topples the other way.
 This is it, I think.

 We are going to die.
 We are going to die.